deobald/david-eulogy/eulogy_004.md

 ## Art & Music

 In his teens and twenties, David would paint and draw -- often digitally.
-On the back of your program you will find one of David's original digital prints.
+On the back of your program you will find one of David's original digital prints from this time.

 At this age he also began listening to more rap and hip-hop.
 This encouraged him to explore lyrics and poetry for himself, though he was perhaps more private about this aspect of his life than any other.